SU-IST707-SP26/group-project-treeo/admin/WORKLOG.md

 **Context**: Updated our vision to focus on NYC and impact of police deployment on hotspots

 **Work Completed**:
-- Found new crime datasets for NYC (Ashley and Maddy)
+- Found new crime and deployment datasets for NYC (Ashley and Maddy)
-- Data cleaning, preprocessing, and exploratory analysis on the new data (Ashley and Maddy)
+- Data cleaning, preprocessing, and exploratory analysis and created visualizations on the new data (Ashley and Maddy)
 - Since we know we need to use tree-based models from our previous investigation, created RandomForest and XGBoost models immediately (Maddy)

 **Files Created**: